 This can be achieved through a number of ways.
 Push notifications can be used to send alerts to your consumers directly on their phone screen, even if they don’t have the app open.
 You can also offer special coupons or deals through your mobile app using in-app messaging.

 Apps are a great place to start your mobile marketing journey because you have access to your customer directly.
 Mobile app marketing is less about converting new customers and more about turning existing ones into brand ambassadors.

-If you’ve ever opened Google and searched for a restaurant near your house, you’ve experienced location-based marketing.
+If you’re running a local business like a restaurant or a storefront, location-based marketing is crucial for your business.
 Location-based marketing involves both online and in-person marketing tactics that are designed to attract customers located within the same geographic location as your business.

 Much like location-based marketing, search marketing comes into play when a customer is looking for something on a search engine.
 Search marketing can be used in conjunction with location-based marketing, but it’s not required.

 Search marketing is divided into two categories:

 SEO focuses on optimizing your website and content for organic search results.
 When a customer performs a Google search for “dog boarding in Los Angeles,” your SEO strength will determine whether or not you organically rank for those keywords.
 The websites listed on the first page of Google for any search have optimized their search marketing efforts using SEO.

 SEM is different because more often than not, it centers around paid search efforts.
 When you plug a search into Google, you might notice the first several listings have a box that marks them as ads.
 These are SEM search results and don’t appear on the first page organically.

 Paid search or PPC is the process of advertising on search engines such as Google, Yahoo!, and Bing.
 When you utilize PPC marketing, you’re paying the search engines to allow you to bypass organic search results and your competitors by running search ads, in order to reach the customer directly.